wjayee/tp/docs/DeveloperGuide.md

 **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </box>

-How the `Logic` component works:
+How the `AnimalLogic` component works:

-1. When `Logic` is called upon to execute a command, it is passed to an `AddressBookParser` object which in turn creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
+1. When `AnimalLogic` is called upon to execute a command, it is passed to an `AnimalCatalogParser` object which in turn creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
-1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`.
+1. This results in a `AnimalCommand` object (more precisely, an object of one of its subclasses e.g., `DeleteAnimalCommand`) which is executed by the `AnimalLogicManager`.
-1. The command can communicate with the `Model` when it is executed (e.g. to delete a person).
+1. The command can communicate with the `AnimalModel` when it is executed (e.g. to delete a person).
-1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.
+1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `AnimalLogic`.

-Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command:
+Here are the other classes in `AnimalLogic` (omitted from the class diagram above) that are used for parsing a user command:

 <puml src="diagrams/ParserClasses.puml" width="600"/>

 How the parsing works:
-* When called upon to parse a user command, the `AddressBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.
+* When called upon to parse a user command, the `AnimalCatalogParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddAnimalCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddAnimalCommand`) which the `AnimalCatalogParser` returns back as a `AnimalCommand` object.
-* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+* All `XYZCommandParser` classes (e.g., `AddAnimalCommandParser`, `DeleteAnimalCommandParser`, ...) inherit from the `AnimalParser` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model component
 **API** : [`Model.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/model/Model.java)